PX4/PX4-user_guide/en/simulation/hitl.md

 ## HITL Simulation Environment

 With Hardware-in-the-Loop (HITL) simulation the normal PX4 firmware is run on real hardware.
-JMAVSim or Gazebo (running on a development computer) are connected to the flight controller hardware via USB/UART.
+JMAVSim or Gazebo Classic (running on a development computer) are connected to the flight controller hardware via USB/UART.
 The simulator acts as gateway to share MAVLink data between PX4 and *QGroundControl*.

 :::note